HYDRAGanesh/face-tracking/README.md

 To run the program :
 	python3 facialrecognition_in_crowd.py

+This will read the video of CrowdatTrumpRally.mp4 - play it and identify the faces.
+No! it will not recognize the faces - but just identify the faces in blue rectangles.

+The trainer.py file in the current folder has no role in this.

 To try new samples : Go to Youtube and download the video using this link https://www.clipconverter.cc/